adjanni/Facial_Keypoints_Detection_w_CNN--Pytorch/README.md

 ## Project Overview

 In this project, I combine my knowledge of computer vision techniques and deep learning architectures to build a facial keypoint detection system.
 Nowadays, facial keypoints detection has become a very popular topic and its applications include
-- Snapchat,
+- Snapchat
-- Facial tracking,
+- Facial tracking
-- Facial pose recognition/biometric,
+- Facial pose recognition/biometric
-- Facial filters,
+- Facial filters
-- Emotion recognition,
+- Emotion recognition
 - Tracking faces in images videos, and
 - Detecting dysmorphic facial signs